asvarvara/MitSorter/README.md

 ### Configure needed tools

-Get access to needed tools creating a conda environment via *environment.yaml* file.
+Gain access to the necessary tools by creating a Conda environment using the environment.yaml file.
 <br/>
 Then, activate it.